Posted on

 Determine who you want to reach with your email blast and prepare lists or segments accordingly.

-You can segment your email subscribers based on their age, gender, previous purchase frequency, order total, geographical location, interests, and other factors.
+You can segment your email subscribers based on their age, gender, previous purchase, frequency, geographical location, interests, and other factors.

 For example: